Error Handling

 });

-Output more information in development environment:
+Output more information in the development environment:

 function handleError(error: LovrabetError) {